swiss-territorial-data-lab/proj-dolines/README.md

 ![IGN method](img/Touya_al_2nd_step.jpg)

-This method was used by the IGN to generalize generation of the contour lines in karstic plateaus for topographic maps.
+This method was used by the French Institute for Geographic and Forestry Information (IGN) to generalize generation of the contour lines in karstic plateaus for topographic maps.
 It is described in Touya et al. (2019).
 The second step of the procedure, which is presented above with an image from the original publication, consists of delimiting the plateau zones and detecting the sinkholes within them.

 We adapted the original code into the following scripts:
 * `determine_slope.py`: determine the slope of the DEM;
 * `define_possible_areas.py`: define the sinkhole areas based on slope, settlement areas, rivers and stagnant waters;
-* `sinkhole_detection.py`: detect the sinkholes in the sinkhole areas.
+* `doline_detection.py`: detect the sinkholes in the sinkhole areas.

 The workflow is run with the following commands: